SONGS Facts and Preparedness

 The San Onofre Nuclear Generating Station (SONGS) is located in San Diego County next to the San Onofre State Beach on the Marine Corps Base Camp Pendleton, approximately 10 miles south of the City of San Clemente.

-licensed for commercial operation in 1968.
-Units 2 and 3
+for commercial operation in 1968.
+Units 2 and 3 started

-started operations in 1983 and 1984 respectively and are
+operations in 1983 and 1984 respectively and are capable of

-capable of producing enough power to serve 2.3 million
+producing enough power to serve 2.3 million households.
+Unit 1

-households.
-Unit 1 was retired in 1992, Units 2 and 3 ceased
+was retired in 1992, Units 2 and 3 ceased operations in

 The safety of the public is the primary concern of the Office of Emergency Services (OES).
 Even though the plant is defueled, OES continues to work closely with Southern California Edison, Marine Corps Base Camp Pendleton, State Parks, Orange County and the Cities of San Clemente, San Juan Capistrano and Dana Point to coordinate response plans and actions, train response personnel and procure the equipment necessary for a successful response to an event at SONGS.
 These jurisdictions and agencies have formed the Inter-jurisdictional Planning Committee (IPC) which meets quarterly to ensure full coordination and cooperation between all members.